A snail with a brown shell and body crawling on a green grass blade against a blurred light background.

 OFFERINGS

-Rooted in a commitment to disability justice, my nature-based therapy sessions honor the diverse ways bodies and minds move through the world.
-I offer in-person sessions in the parks and natural spaces of Rochester, NY, where therapy unfolds in connection with the living world.
+Rooted in a commitment to disability justice, our nature-based sessions honor the diverse ways bodies and minds move through the world.
+I offer in-person sessions in the parks and natural spaces of Rochester, NY, where healing unfolds in connection with the living world.
 These sessions invite us to step outside traditional office settings and into environments where nature becomes an active, co-regulating presence in the therapeutic process.

 Disability justice means co-creating accessible, flexible, and non-pathologizing care.
 Together, we choose locations that meet your mobility, sensory, and pacing needs.
 Whether we’re seated on a bench, walking slowly, or simply being with the land, your comfort and agency guide our work.
 Online and office-based sessions are also available when outdoor sessions are not accessible or desired.